Information Assistant I

 Must be able to work nights and weekends.
 Weekly work schedule may vary due to demand staffing.
 Meet FEMA requirement for NIMS certification.
 Possess a valid Florida driver’s license.
 Every New Port Richey employee is required to fill out a Disaster Response Survey and is subject to being required to report to work during a declared disaster.

-This position requires the ability to walk and/or stand some of the time; the ability to stand and sit for periods longer than 30 minutes, but usually not longer than four consecutive hours; the ability to perform routine keyboard operations; and the ability to occasionally climb stairs and ladders.
+This position requires the ability to walk, stand, bend or stoop, and stretch for most of the time; the ability to stand, walk, and stretch/bend for periods longer than 60 minutes, but usually not longer than four consecutive hours; the ability to perform routine keyboard operations; and the ability to occasionally climb stairs and ladders.
 The employee must be able to push heavy book carts weighing up to 150 pounds and have the ability to lift, carry and put away parcels weighing up to 25 pounds.
 The job has no significant exposure to environmental hazards.
 The job requires normal visual acuity and field of vision, hearing, speaking, color perception, sense of smell, depth perception, and texture perception.

 Ability to hear, speak and understand conversations in English in various tones of voice.
 Adept at listening to and understanding others from a variety of cultural backgrounds.
 Ability to see, read, and comprehend letters, numbers, words, characters or symbols, which are both large and small.
 Ability to print draw letters, numbers, words, characters and symbols which are legible and understood by others.
 Ability to learn complex tasks and remember how to complete tasks without assistance once trained.